vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 ### API settings

 The last important step is to generate credentials for your project to connect both tools.
 Go to the `developer settings` and click `Create new API client` button.
-After filling the `name` field choose `Project` scope in `manage` column, but please keep in mind that it use entire API for the project, so it is not recommended for production use.
-In that case, select only scopes that are needed.
+After filling the `name` field choose `Mobile & single-page application client` in scopes.

 <center>
   <img src="./images/setup-store/developer-settings-sidebar-signed.png" alt="Commercetools set scope for client API" class="image-shadow" />